Skip to Content

 Essentially, in this simple scenario, the switch tactic renders the flare screen ineffective for the offensive team.

-This is an example of the flare screen within continuity offense, which features scoring opportunities near the basket or near the perimeter areas of the court.
+This is an example of the flare screen within continuity offense, which features scoring opportunities near the basket or near perimeter areas of the court.

 The player that uses the flare screen should initially set up the defender before cutting away.